open-telemetry/opentelemetry-go/CONTRIBUTING.md

 the interface on its own.

 The `apply` method should return a modified version of the passed config.
-This approach, instead of passing a pointer, is used to reduce the over all heap allocations.
+This approach, instead of passing a pointer, is used to prevent the config from being allocated to the heap.

 The name of the interface should be prefixed in the same way the corresponding `config` is (if at all).